dsr-haslab/dsr-haslab.github.io/_domains/2_sos.md

 excerpt: "Storage and Operating Systems for Modern Data Centers"
 domain_acr: sos
 permalink: /research/sos
-brief_description: The emergence of novel hardware devices, the continuous computing power demand, and the urgent need for designing sustainable infrastructures are reshaping the way modern data centers are built and managed.
-DSR is tackling these challenges by designing a new generation of storage and operating systems building blocks fitted for the performance, reliability, and energy consumption of modern infrastructures.
+brief_description: The emergence of novel hardware and the pressing need to decrease the carbon footprint of computing infrastructures are reshaping how data centers are built and managed.
+DSR is designing a new generation of storage and OS building blocks fitted for the performance, reliability, and energy consumption of modern infrastructures.
 summary: blebleble
 goals:
   - name: Redesign storage building blocks for new hardware devices